Isotypical components of the homology of ICIS and images of deformations of map germs: Multiple point spaces and strongly contractible germs

 \section{Multiple point spaces and strongly contractible germs}

-In \cref{sec:symmetry}, we use the previous results in the case of images of stable perturbations of germs $f:(\CC^n,S)\to(\CC^p,0)$, where the germs are $\eqA$-finite and $n<p$.
-The link between the previous developments and these objects is the \textsc{icss}, where the \textit{multiple point spaces} $D^k(f)$ appear.
+In \cref{sec:symmetry}, we use the previous results to study images of stable perturbations of germs $f:(\CC^n,S)\to(\CC^p,0)$, where the germs are $\eqA$-finite and $n<p$.
+The link between the previous developments and these objects is the Image-Computing Spectral Sequence (\textsc{icss}), where the \textit{multiple point spaces} $D^k(f)$ appear.

 \begin{definition} The \emph{$k$th-multiple point space} of a mapping or a germ $f$, denoted as $D^k(f)$, is defined as follows: \begin{itemize} \item Let $f\colon X\rightarrow Y$ be a locally stable mapping between complex manifolds.
 Then, $D^k(f)$ is equal to the closure of the set of points $\left(x^{(1)},\dots,x^{(k)}\right)$ in $X^k$ such that $f\left(x^{(i)}\right)=f\left(x^{(j)}\right)$ but $x^{(i)}\neq x^{(j)}$, for all $i\neq j$.